 Terms Offered: Fall & Spring

-In this course, Relay students will consider what makes science education effective by exploring the historical context of science education and the role of inquiry in science education.
-They will also develop their content knowledge by unpacking state and national standards to ensure alignment between all components of their lesson plans.
-Relay students will learn how to build classroom relationships as they develop and implement safe, culturally responsive, and inclusive lessons using the 5E instructional model.
-Throughout the course, Relay students will engage in critical reflection on their science identity and learning experiences and how these will inform their science teaching practices and impact student learning.
+In this course, Relay students will build the foundations needed to develop safe, culturally responsive, and inclusive science lessons that promote sensemaking.
+They will learn how to build deep classroom relationships by developing an understanding of their students’ funds of knowledge and using that understanding to inform instructional decisions.
+Relay students will also develop their content knowledge by unpacking state and national standards for three-dimensional instruction to ensure alignment between all components of their lesson plans.
+Throughout the course, Relay students will engage in critical reflection on their science identity and lived experiences as learners and consider how these shape their science teaching practices and impact student learning.

 SCI-502: Fostering Student Understanding in the Science Classroom